JSchpp12/Compute-Volumetrics/README.md

 #### Application Setup

-Not all media is included in the git repo itself.
-The media will be included as a release.
-Download the zip of the media file and extract the contents to the media directory.

 Run the coresponding bat/shell build script located in the root of this project.
 For windows, this might be build_release.bat.
+VCPKG/CMake will handle the rest!

 ## Troubleshooting